Sea fishing equipment - fishing tactics - tips - location

 Best time for fishing in cuba

 Fishing is generally good all year.
-You will always find some commons fishes as snapper, jack cravel or barracuda all the year.
+You will always find common species like snapper, jack crevalle or barracuda throughout the year.

 Tactics